 - Do midday supervisors receive induction training?
 Behavior management training?
 How often?
 Is the training effective?
 Are supervisors familiar with the school behavior policy?

 Use the checklist below during training sessions for your school’s midday supervisors, to assess the role they play in managing behavior.

 Rank the 12 activities listed below in order according to how often you perform them during lunch break, with 12 being the most often and 1 the least:

 - Stand in one place or one area of the playground

 - Remind pupils of and reinforce the rules and routines for lunch break

-- Sort out arguments, fights and other behaviour problems
+- Sort out arguments, fights and other behavior problems

 - Spend most of your time with one student or a small group of students